Hell's Kitchen Angel: Songs

 MAX released the single, "Mug Shot," on February 24, 2014, later included on his second EP, The Say Max EP, and debut studio album NWL.
 A remixed version, featuring vocals from American rapper Sirah, is included on Hell's Kitchen Angel.

 On March 25, 2015, "Gibberish" featuring American rapper Hoodie Allen, was released as a single from his third EP Ms. Anonymous, along with the music video.
 The song is included on Hell's Kitchen Angel.

 On December 18, 2015, "Wrong" featuring American rapper Lil Uzi Vert, was released from his fourth EP, Wrong.
 The music video was released along with the song.
 The song is included on Hell's Kitchen Angel.

 "Lights Down Low" was originally released as a promotional single from the album on March 11, 2016.
 The song was later released as a standalone single on October 14, 2016, this time, featuring vocals from American singer gnash.
-It's official video was released the previous day.
+Its official video was released the previous day.